eoinkelly/ember-get-what-from-where/ember-views.md

 ## Ember view rendering timeline

-application calls `append` or `appendTo` on the view
+* application calls `append` or `appendTo` on the view
-    this causes the view to be scheduled to be rendered (allowing binding sync to happen first) Ember creates a RenderBuffer and gives it to the view and tells it to append it's content to it If the view needs to create child views, it will create RenderBuffers for them * child RenderBuffers have a link back to the parent RenderBuffer
+    * this causes the view to be scheduled to be rendered (allowing binding sync to happen first)
+* Ember creates a RenderBuffer and gives it to the view and tells it to append it's content to it
+    * If the view needs to create child views, it will create RenderBuffers for them * child RenderBuffers have a link back to the parent RenderBuffer

 By the time that the top levewl view has finished rendering, Ember has two trees in memory

 1. a tree of View objects
-2. a tree of RenderBuffer objects o
+2. a tree of RenderBuffer objects

 Now Ember walks down the tree of RenderBuffers, converting them to strings

 A RenderBuffer also encapsulates an element's tag name and attributes which